Can You Get a Title Loan Using Your Registration?

 Key Takeaways

-• The primary distinction between vehicle title loans and car registration loans lies in the collateral used.
-A title loan is secured by the borrower's car title, whereas a registration loan is secured by the vehicle's registration.
+- The primary distinction between vehicle title loans and car registration loans lies in the collateral used.
+The borrower's car title secures a title loan, whereas the vehicle's registration secures a registration loan.
 In the state of Arizona, registration loans are available even if you don't own the title to your vehicle.

 What Is a Title Loan?